alphagov/govuk-content-metadata/bulk_inference_pipeline/README.md

 # 4. (Optional) Monitor the start-up script and execution of the docker image

-Connect to the VM and monitor the start-up script
+Wait ~15sec, then you can connect to the VM and monitor the execution of the start-up script
 ```shell
 gcloud compute ssh --project=cpto-content-metadata --zone=europe-west2-a ${VM_NAME}
 sudo journalctl -u google-startup-scripts.service -n 200 -f